muledagnaw/HE-Employee-Attrition-Analysis-/README.md

 * **Early-career employees** are more likely to leave, highlighting onboarding and career growth opportunities
 * **Salary increases alone** may not be sufficient to significantly reduce attrition

-  ## This analysis would help for HR to design targeted retention startegies.
+  ### Recommendation: This analysis would help for HR to design targeted retention startegies.